jamargoochIT/azure-setup/README.md

 ![38](https://github.com/user-attachments/assets/edc1e2cd-aaf8-4df1-9fa7-37f9cc9d6fbf)<br><br><br><br>

-When we’re done, we’ll click apply then okay.
+When we’re done, we’ll click apply then okay.<br>

 Next, we’re going attempt to ping DC-1 to ensure that we can communicate with it.
-Again, this will be important later when we create a domain for DC-1 and try to join it.
+Again, this will be important later when we create a domain for DC-1 and try to join it.<br>
-We’ll log into client-1 using remote desktop.
+- We’ll log into client-1 using remote desktop.
-Select no for all the options that are in the menu you’re presented with.
+- Select no for all the options that are in the menu you’re presented with.
-Once we’ve logged in, we’ll go to the Windows search bar and type in PowerShell and open the Windows PowerShell app.
+- Once we’ve logged in, we’ll go to the Windows search bar and type in PowerShell and open the Windows PowerShell app.
-We’re going to ping DC-1 to make sure it’s accepting traffic from Client-1.
+- We’re going to ping DC-1 to make sure it’s accepting traffic from Client-1.
-In PowerShell, type Ping and the private IP address of DC-1 which in my case is 10.0.0.4.
+- In PowerShell, type Ping and the private IP address of DC-1 which in my case is 10.0.0.4.

 ![43](https://github.com/user-attachments/assets/dbf4c88d-adf5-489e-b32a-c739c91410b8)<br><br><br><br>